-The planning requirement was one of the novel innovations in pollution reduction pioneered by the landmark Massachusetts Toxics Use Reduction Act (TURA) when it became law in 1990.
+The planning requirement was one of the novel innovations in source reduction pioneered by the landmark Massachusetts Toxics Use Reduction Act (TURA) when it became law in 1990.
 Whereas traditional environmental regulations focused on controlling emissions and releases of pollutants to the environment, TURA promoted preventive strategies - reducing the use of toxic chemicals and the generation of toxic waste before recycling, treatment, or disposal.

 Benefits of Planning

-- Gain detailed information about production process efficiency opportunities
+- Identify production process efficiency opportunities

 - Understand the true costs and liabilities associated with toxics